A cheerful family playing at the beach under the bright sun

 Before learning how to increase your credit limit, it’s important to understand what a credit limit is and how it’s determined.

 Your credit limit is the maximum amount you can spend on your credit card.
-Your credit card issuer sets that amount.
-Credit limit is usually based on your previous credit history, including your credit score, income, housing expenses, and other information.
+Credit card issuers set the amount, and it’s usually based on your previous credit history, including your credit score, income, housing expenses, and other personal information.
 If you have a good credit score and a history of responsible credit card use, you may be eligible for a higher credit limit, along with any other requirements.

-You may have lower credit limits if you have a limited credit history or lower credit, so you may want to consider a secured credit card.
+You may have lower credit limits if you have a limited credit history or lower credit.
+If that’s the case, you may want to consider a secured credit card.
 For example, the Discover it® Secured Credit Card helps you build or rebuild your credit history.1

 Ways to increase your credit limit